 Navigating Steven Soderbergh’s Che is an almost impossible task for the lover of the conventional biopic (a group I am not a member of).
 Yet judging Che against those biopic standards is perhaps essential for its study in a collapsed man.
 The almost unanimous criticism of the film – that it gives us little insight into Che Guevara the man – is both entirely astute and indefatigably myopic.
 It is simultaneously missing the point and exactly the point.
 Watching Che, it is almost impossible to decode the seeming cipher of a man it presents, but “impossible to decode” is a neutral claim that many viewers take to be a negative or a problem.
 It is a feature that is assumed a flaw.
 Their opinion isn’t incorrect so much as it is, in my opinion, limited, the casualty of an individualistic Hollywood formula that threads the membrane between character psychology and maturity so thin that one would be ostracized simply for claiming that there may just be other pathways to truth beyond burrowing into the subcutaneous traumas and fixations of the man whose name adorns the movie poster.
 That’s because Che isn’t merely a biopic but a thought experiment.
 Viewed from this angle, it isn’t primarily a study of a person so much as an essay on the nature of revolution.
 Continue reading

 A mercurial exercise in pure cinematic economy, a gangster tale cut-up and reinterpreted through director Steven Soderbergh’s shattered-glass editing, The Limey is Point Blank dressed up as Hiroshima, Mon Amour.
 Actually, that’s dismissive.
 The Limey doesn’t don the exterior garb of a modernistically scrambled study in memory.
 Soderbergh’s film feels modernism down to its very core.
-It bleeds vibes of fragmentation, cracks into pieces before our eyes, and in protagonist Wilson’s mind.
+It cracks into pieces before our eyes, and in protagonist Wilson’s mind.
 Played by Terrence Stamp in the performance of his life, Wilson is the lightning-rod around which Soderbergh’s coiled energy and recklessly frazzled editing anti-rhythms commune.
 Continue reading

 Logan Lucky, the comeback film of the formerly-but-not-really-retired Steven Soderbergh, is out this month, and the return to cinema of one of the great filmmakers of the past quarter-century is obviously something to celebrate.
 I’ll do so with a few reviews, the only way I know how.